appcircleio/appcircle-ios-xcresult-convert-html-xml-component/README.md

 ## Required Inputs

+- `AC_OUTPUT_DIR`: Specifies the path for outputs.
+Conversion results will be stored in this path.
 - `AC_TEST_RESULT_PATH`: Test result path.
-This directory and subdirectories will be searched for compatible test files.
-This envıronment variable is automatically set if you use Appcircle's test component
+This directory and its subdirectories will be searched for compatible test files.
+This environment variable is automatically set if you use Appcircle's test component.
 - `AC_CONVERT_FILE_NAME`: The name of the converted file.
 You can give a specific name.
 The default name is `test_results`.

-- `AC_CONVERT_TYPE`: This is the convertion type.
+- `AC_CONVERT_TYPE`: This is the conversion type.
 Xcresult can be converted to HTML or XML.

 ## Output

-- `AC_CONVERTED_TEST_RESULT_PATH`: Component creates a single file which contains the test results in converted extension.
+- `AC_CONVERTED_TEST_RESULT_PATH`: The component creates a single file that contains the test results in the converted extension.